 SCellIndex

-The IE SCellIndex concerns a short identity, used to identify an SCell or PSCell.
+The IE SCellIndex concerns a short identity, used to identify an SCell.
 The value range is shared across the Cell Groups.

 Add clarificaiton in the description of ServCellIndex that the value assigned for PSCell shall not be duplicated with the SCellIndex used for SCells within SCG.